 Children should not arrive at school earlier than 7:05 a.m. or be dropped off unless a faculty member is on duty.
 The school day begins at 7:35 a.m.
 Bus and carpool students are dismissed at 2:35 p.m.
 Afternoon carpool students should be picked up between 2:35 and 3:00 p.m.
 The duty teacher will bring any students not picked up by 3:00 p.m. to the Aftercare program.
+Aftercare checkout located in the St. Thomas building).
 No student will be allowed to check out after 2 p.m.
 Parents will be charged the Aftercare fee.
 Students involved in afterschool activities who are not picked up at the end of that activity will be sent to the Aftercare program and will be assessed the Aftercare fee.